huler/backend-challenge/setup.md

 yarn install
 ```

-- In the client directory there is a file called `.env.example`.
+- In the client directory there is a file called `env.example`.
 Copy this file and rename it to `.env`, modify it's content to the base location for your api endpoints from the section above.

 - type